NVIDIA/NVFlare/docs/user_guide/admin_commands.rst

     ,``check_status client clientname``,"The name, token, and status of the specified client with *clientname* are displayed." upload_app,``upload_app applicationname``,Uploads the application folder to the FL server.
 Note that *applicationname* is the folder path relative to the "transfer" directory which is at the same level as the "startup" directory containing the script running the admin client. set_run_number,``set_run_number 1``,Creates a folder "run_1" on the server at the same level as the "startup" directory to contain all of the applications for deployment. deploy_app,``deploy_app applicatonname server``,"Deploys the application specified by *applicationname* to the server.
 Note that *applicationname* is expected to be an application which has been uploaded to the server already and resides in the *transfer* directory on the server (which is at the same level as the *startup* directory by default). *applicationname* can be a relative path if the application is contained in any parent directories, for example apps/segmentation_ct_spleen."
     ,``deploy_app applicationname client``,Deploys the application specified by *applicationname* to each client.
 This can also be done per client by specifying a specific client name for this command.
 Please note that the deployed applications are also in their own workspace named after the run number set by set_run_number above. start_app,``start_app server``,Starts the server training.
     ,``start_app client``,Starts all of the clients.
 Individual clients can be started by specifying the client instance name after the start client command. abort,``abort client``,Aborts all of the clients.
 Individual clients can be aborted by specifying *clientname*.
 Please note that this may not be instant but may take time for the command to take effect.
     ,``abort server``,Aborts the server training
-    restart,``restart client``,Restarts all of the clients.
-Individual clients can be restarted by specifying *clientname*.
-    ,``restart server``,Restarts the server.
-Clients will also be restarted.
-Note that the admin client will need to log in again after the server restarts. shutdown,``shutdown client``,Shuts down all of the clients.
-Individual clients can be shutdown by specifying *clientname*.
-Please note that this may not be instant but may take time for the command to take effect.
-    ,``shutdown server``,Shuts down the server.
-Clients must be shut down first before the server is shut down. cat,``cat server startup/fed_server.json -ns``,Show content of a file (-n: number all output lines; -s: suppress repeated empty output lines)
+    download_folder,``download_folder foldername``,Download folder from the server's file_download_dir (set to transfer by default) cat,``cat server startup/fed_server.json -ns``,Show content of a file (-n: number all output lines; -s: suppress repeated empty output lines)
     ,``cat clientname startup/docker.sh -bT``,Show content of a file (-b: number nonempty output lines; -T: display TAB characters as ^I) env,``env server``,Show environment variables